SantiM01/Senior-Project/NFL 2019 season.md

 ## Overall pass plays vs total plays for single player
 ![passplays_vs_totalplays](https://github.com/user-attachments/assets/f7c64824-5aed-439d-86c5-280b12cc8062)

+This graph shows how many times Matt Ryan threw the ball compared to his total plays.
+As shown the smooth straight line means he was passing consistently.
+As you can see the line keeps climbing steadily, this shows that almost all of his plays were passes and confirms what we already know that Ryan does not do a lot of passes.

 ## Overall rush plays vs total plays for single player
 ![rushplays_vs_totalplays](https://github.com/user-attachments/assets/6a031520-2c1f-4494-adf8-36aedc5e23bb)